How do I make an appointment?

 What is eConsult

 Our doctors work over five days, Monday to Friday.
-Some doctors do not work every day and this can impact on the receptionist’s ability to meet your request for an appointment on a specific day or time of day.
+Some doctors do not consult every day and this can impact on the receptionist’s ability to meet your request for an appointment on a specific day or time of day.
 Our Reception team will always aim to offer you an appointment with the clinician of your choice or an alternative if this isn’t possible

 We offer appointments which are available to book up to 28 days in advance, as well as appointments which are “book on the day”.
 We offer face to face consultations, as well as telephone consultations.
 Telephone appointments are often more suitable, if your issue does not require an examination.
 If however, the doctor feels they still need to see you, they will arrange this with you when they speak to you.